akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-3.md

 That's it! :tada:

 Whenever your connector will start making REST API calls, you will be able to check whether your connector is actually working.
-Indeed, we got you covered with the **Connection dashboard**.
+Indeed, we got you covered with the **Data flows dashboard**.
-To access this screen, click on the `Activity` menu and then on the `Connection dashboard` submenu.
+To access this screen, click on `Connect`, then on `Data flows`.

 Here, you can follow the number of products that were updated or created in the past seven days.
 In our tutorial, it's perfect, because we are updating/creating products coming from our ERP.
 So we can verify that products are actually created/updated by our connector. 😊